Search for heavy Majorana neutrinos in same-sign dilepton channels in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Event reconstruction and object identification

 To avoid double counting due to jets matched geometrically with a lepton, any AK8 jet that is within $\Delta R < 1.0$ of a loose lepton is removed from the event.
 Moreover, if an AK4 jet is reconstructed within $\Delta R < 0.4$ of a loose lepton or within $\Delta R < 0.8$ of an AK8 jet, it is not used in the analysis.

 The \ptmiss is adjusted to account for the jet energy corrections applied to the event~\cite{Khachatryan:2016kdb}.
-The scalar sum of all activity in the event ($S_{\mathrm{T}}$) is used in the selection of our signal region selection and is defined as the \pt sum of all AK4 and AK8 jets, leptons, and \ptmiss.
-The transverse mass, \MT, which is used as a requirement to suppress backgrounds from leptonic $\PW$ boson decays, is defined as follows: \begin{linenomath}
+The scalar sum of all activity in the event ($S_{\mathrm{T}}$) is used in the selection of our signal region and is defined as the \pt sum of all AK4 and AK8 jets, leptons, and \ptmiss.
+The transverse mass, \MT, a variable used in the suppression of background from leptonic $\PW$ boson decays, is defined as follows: \begin{linenomath}

 \end{linenomath} where \ptell is the transverse momentum of the lepton and $\Delta \phi_{\ell,\ptvecmiss}$ is the azimuthal angle difference between the lepton momentum and \ptvecmiss vector.